Northridge Retaliation Lawyers

 Workplace retaliation frequently harms employees from diverse backgrounds as well as those who speak up about injustices at work.
 While illegal retaliation isn’t what most people expect it to be, it can victimize nearly anyone in the workplace.
 If you think your employer unlawfully retaliated against you, you should seek legal counsel from experienced employment lawyers.

 Our legal team at K2 Employment Law can help.
 We have decades of combined legal experience when it comes to helping people with employment law violation claims in Southern California.
 We understand the harm and frustration that comes with being a victim of unlawful treatment by one’s employer, which is why we’re dedicated to providing tenacious advocacy for our clients.
-If your employer has illegally cut your hours, cut your pay, or treats you negatively for an unlawful reason, you may have a retaliation claim.
+If your employer has illegally cut your hours, cut your pay, or treated you negatively for an unlawful reason, you may have a retaliation claim.

 What Is Workplace Retaliation?

-Workplace retaliation refers to any action an employer takes to punish an employee for a reason otherwise prohibited by law.
 In most cases, retaliation occurs as a result of discrimination, harassment, or because an employee reported – or participated in an investigation of – a violation of one’s employment rights.

 In California, protected characteristics include the following: